The EdD programs are designed for educators who work full time.

 The broad paradigms encompassing much current educational research are examined, with emphasis on their philosophical and assumptional bases, as well as general ethical and methodological issues.
 Particular attention is paid to the critical reading of research and the implications for educational leadership.
 In addition, students begin to identify a research topic and to develop a defensible research orientation.

-and three 5 unit graduate courses designated by the specific EdD faculty team that is responsible for program focus, design, teaching and senior supervision (these courses will vary depending on program focus)
+and three 5 unit graduate courses designated by the specific EdD faculty team that is responsible for program focus, design, teaching and supervision (these courses will vary depending on program focus)

 and a comprehensive examination